cisco/mindmeld/docs/source/userguide/parser.rst

 Workbench's advanced parser configuration format gives you a finer-grained control over the parser's behavior.
 In addition to defining the head-dependent relationships, it allows you to to specify constraints that must be satisfied for a dependent entity to be attached to a compatible head entity.
 If chosen correctly, these additional constraints can significantly improve the parsing accuracy by helping to eliminate potentially incorrect parse hypotheses.

 Similar to the :ref:`simple format <simple_parser_config>`, each key-value pair in the advanced configuration instructs the parser to look for a specific head entity and group it with one or more of the specified dependent entities.
-The key, just as in the simple format, is a string describing the entity type and optionally, the role type of the head entity.
+Just as in the simple format, the key is a string describing the entity type and optionally, the role type of the head entity.
 The value, however, is a much richer object, mapping each potential dependent to a per-dependent configuration dictionary.

-The table below enumerates the different settings that can be defined in the per-dependent configuration to specify constraints that each dependent must adhere to.
+The table below enumerates the different settings that can be defined in the per-dependent configuration.

 +---------------------+-----------------+------------------------------------------------------------------------------------------------------+
 | Key                 | Value type      | Value                                                                                                |